jakecyr/pro-coder/README.md

 A Visual Studio Code extension that uses OpenAI GPT models to fix bugs in your code and complete any missing blocks.

+## Installation

+Install from the VSCode extensions menu by searching for "Pro Coder".

 ## Usage

-Below are two methods to run the extension on your code:
+Below are two methods to run the extension on your code.
+Make sure the editor is active before running either:

 - Run the command from the VSCode command palette: "Complete Code and Fix Bugs"
-- Run using the keyboard shortcut (when the editor pane is active) Cmd+Enter or Ctrl+Enter.
+- Run using the keyboard shortcut Cmd+Enter or Ctrl+Enter.

 ## Examples